 For us, our visit brought the historic element of the second World war alive in a truly dignified manner.
 Most importantly, Dachau is not only a modern day memorial but also a worldwide education and research centre.

 Although the pretty town of Dachau boasts an 18th century palace.
-Admittedly, due to its past, it’s not somewhere you’d associate with beauty.
-However, this historic town was once the home of artist’s and painter’s, who came here to paint.
+Admittedly, due to its past it’s not somewhere you’d associate with beauty.
+However, this historic town was once the home of artist’s and painter’s, who came here to paint the landscapes.

 It was during March 1933, that the first Nazi imprisonment camp opened here.
 This would see this historic town of Dachau change forever.